-As Sci News reports, his isn’t the only time genetics has come into play when looking for the origins of the Guanches.
-But previous studies have been less conclusive due to their focus on single genetic markers, such as mitochondrial DNA and Y-chromosomes.
-The current study sequenced autosomal DNA from five archaeological Guanche individuals from Gran Canaria and Tenerife instead.
+The 2017 study wasn’t the first time genetics came into play when looking for the origins of the Guanches people.
+But previous studies were less conclusive due to their focus on single genetic markers, such as mitochondrial DNA and Y-chromosomes.
+The 2017 study differed itself by sequencing autosomal DNA from five archaeological Guanche individuals from Gran Canaria and Tenerife.

-With their data in hand, the researchers conclude ,
+With their data in hand, the researchers of the 2017 study concluded,